ptoal/lightbulb-ansiblered-deck/README.md

 ## Example Playbooks
 Here's an example of how you could launch this role and deploy the PHP daemon to start on port `php_port`:
 <pre>
-ansible-playbook -i ec2.hosts GoKEV-lab-provision.yml
+ansible-playbook -i ec2.hosts GoKEV-lab-provision.yml --tags=phpdaemon
 </pre>

-Here's an example of how you could launch this role and and not start the PHP daemon (only synch the content)
+Here's an example of how you could launch this role and and not start the PHP daemon (only synch the content).
+The default method uses `tags: [ 'never', 'phpdaemon' ]` and only includes `phpdaemon` components when specifically invoked.
+Therefore, the default nature of this role will ONLY synch content and not start the PHP web service.
 <pre>
-ansible-playbook -i ec2.hosts GoKEV-lab-provision.yml --skip-tags=phpdaemon
+ansible-playbook -i ec2.hosts GoKEV-lab-provision.yml
 </pre>